-With our Agroforestry Suitability Screening, we evaluate the potential for implementing agroforestry on your land.
-We do this by screening for possible agroforestry practices suited for your land and enterprise.
+With our Agroforestry Suitability Assessment, we evaluate the potential for implementing agroforestry on your land.
+We do this by analysing for possible agroforestry practices suited for your land and enterprise.
 We utilize technology such as remote sensing, satellite data and GIS to create the basic data foundation for the screening.
 We combine this with information from you that we gather through our online portal.
 This creates a context-specific and personalized screening that presents agroforestry systems suited for your unique land.

 In the screening we look at:

 - Property characteristics like size and current practices